 Sample favicon usage within a browser:

 All sites within the IEEE Digital Presence must utilize the guidelines below for site footers:

 * Denotes required administrative links/language in the digital site footer.
 Do not replicate the policies listed above.
 Link directly to the IEEE policies.
-If you believe there's a conflict, or that your site has need for a more explicit or restrictive policy, please contact the Digital Innovations team, email@example.com.
+If you believe there's a conflict, or that your site has need for a more explicit or restrictive policy, please contact the Digital and Creative Innovations team, firstname.lastname@example.org.

 Search tools help users find content on a site through the use of a search engine that indexes the content on the site.
 This tool is most useful when users do not want to browse for content or are unable to find content via browsing.

 Sample search area using conventional placement in header area of the site:

 Sample search area with dropdown treatment using conventional placement in header area of the site:

 Hide the <label> element off-screen using CSS.
 The label will not appear visually, but will still be read by a screen reader.
 Create a CSS style called “hidden” and apply it to the label of the form label.HTML